bennieboj/BlishHud-Mounts/README.md

 When checked, the sequence is not sent to GW2 otherwise it is sent to GW2.

 #### Mount automatically after loading screen
 StoreThingForLaterActivation: keeps track of which character is mounted on which mount and re-applies this afterwards.
-Only applicable on mounts, since for other things we cannot determine if it's in use via the API.
+Only applicable on mounts, since for other actions we cannot determine if it's in use via the API.

 #### Out of Combat queuing